Back to 2-Person DIY Packraft instructions menu

 Note: The tabs on the edges of your seat pieces are slightly narrower than the ones shown in the video above.
 I recommend drawing a line and/or using a straightedge to guide your iron in a straight line between the corners in order to prevent leaks from forming when the seat is inflated – see image below:

-This picture demonstrates why it is important to seal the edges of the seat together in straight lines; if the edge of a weld is not straight, all of the inflation force will be focused on small areas instead of being distributed along the entire length of the weld, and the airtight TPU layer may peel and break, as shown here.
+This picture demonstrates why it is important to seal the edges of the seat together in straight lines: if the edge of a weld is not straight, all of the inflation force will be focused on small areas instead of being distributed along the entire length of the weld, and the airtight TPU layer might peel and break, as shown here.

 Seat pattern, not to scale.
 The seat is constructed from a single piece of fabric that is folded into a simple box.
 Start by separating it from the scrap fabric with your scissors.